Villa Pianciani in Spoleto

 Events: extraordinary setting to accommodate a wide range of events and personal celebrations

 (weddings, birthdays, parties and family gatherings).
 Various use and rental options are available

 of the Villa and the Park, including organizational support for every need.

 Rental: use of the Park and the Villa as a location for cultural events, photo shoots,

 Basic service included in the use of the Villa:

-Organizational assistance at the arrival and contact person of the Complex available every day (except Sundays) from 8 to 12, pool cleaning and 4 gardener hours a day.
+Organizational assistance on arrival and contact person of the complex available every day (except Sunday) from 8 to 12, pool cleaning service and gardener 4 hours a day.
 Change and cleaning of the rooms every 3 days and final cleaning.